 Shirley Ending, Explained

 Shirley Jackson created a niche for the horror and mystery genre through her eccentric stories about her equally compelling characters.
 In real-life, she is considered to have been just as mysterious, if not more.
 In ‘Shirley’ (2020), we get a look into her process of writing a novel and what psychological and emotional toll it took on her and the people around her.
-The film tells the story of a couple who come to stay with her for a while, but get muddled into Shirley and her husband’s life.
+The film tells the story of a couple who come to stay with her for a while but get muddled into Shirley and her husband’s life.
 By the time they leave the house, they are not the same people anymore.
-If you haven’t seen the film yet, come back to this article later.
+If you haven’t seen the film yet, return to this article later.
 SPOILERS AHEAD

 Plot Summary